AnnaWiddrington/Cheesecake/README.md

 ## Current Features
 ### Navigation Bar
 * There is a navbar situated at the top of all pages on the Love, Elle-Leigh Cheesecakes website.
-This allows the user to easily navigate through the whole site without having to return to the home page each time or having to the back button.
+This allows the user to easily navigate through the whole site without having to return to the home page each time or having to use the back button.
 * When hovering over each item in the navigation bar a shadow will sweep from the bottom of the box to the top to indicate which page is being hovered over.
 * The user is also able to return to the home page by clicking on the logo located in the header.